-A new Community Grants and Sponsorship Program provides opportunity for business and the community to work together to deliver short and long term programs.

-work together to deliver short and long term programs which promote creativity, enterprise and innovation.
+A new Community Grants and Sponsorship Program provides opportunity for business and the community to work together to deliver short and long term programs which promote creativity, enterprise and innovation.
 The program supports both short term, low cost initiatives along with more strategic projects aimed at building capacity across the community.